Ephraimiyanda/novacrust-task/README.md

 1. **Exchange Logic**:

    - Conversion rates are mocked for demonstration (e.g., 1 ETH = 1,500,000 NGN).
-   - In a production environment, these would be fetched from a real-time price feed (e.g., CoinGecko API).
+   - In a production environment, these would be fetched from a real-time price feed.

 2. **Authentication & Wallets**:

    - The wallet selection is purely cosmetic.
-   - Real integration would involve libraries like `wagmi` or `viem` to connect actual Web3 wallets (MetaMask, WalletConnect).
+   - Basic form validation logic for required inputs.

 3. **Tech Stack**:
    - Built using Next.js App Router for modern React features.